tomoyanonymous/tmmt_visual_sketch/readme.md

 ### 2_grav_ball_3D

 - mouse to move a camera(ofEasyCam)
-- space to accelerate particles
+- space to force to accelerate particles

 ![](./2_gravball_3d/thum.png)